 Carrington's Massage Therapy certificate program prepares students for entry-level employment as massage therapists and/or to enter private practice.
 The program covers massage therapy principles and techniques for assessing and addressing clients' problem areas and concerns.
 Techniques include Swedish massage, sports massage and deep tissue applications, Shiatsu, chair massage, dry room spa techniques and a variety of site-specific treatments.
 Anatomy and physiology, terminology, function and structure of the body's skeletal, muscular and internal systems, the ethical, legal and business concerns of the profession, personal care, communication skills and practice management and success skills are woven throughout the curriculum.
-The Massage Therapy program at all locations prepares students for the MBLEx.
+The Massage Therapy Program at all locations prepares students for the MBLEx.
 The program culminates in a Certificate of Achievement.
-Graduates of the Certificate of Achievement program are eligible to attain an associate of science degree via Carrington's Health Studies online degree-completion option.
+Graduates of the Certificate of Achievement program are eligible to attain an associate of science degree via Carrington's Health Studies online degree-completion option, which is described on pages 47-58 of this catalog.